WesleyBryie/ChumBucket/wiki/guides/private_trackers.md

 &nbsp;

-#### ► **Exclusive content**:
+# **Frequently Asked Questions**

+## What about exclusive content?

 Only a couple of private trackers like TIK and HDB condone making torrents exclusive, and would enforce the breaking of that rule.
 Rest of the trackers do not accept this behaviour and you're free upload that content anywhere you like

+## How much do I need to seed and upload?

+It varies wildly from tracker to tracker.
+Usually you have to seed for 2 to 7 days.
+This seeding requirement can be met either in an indefinite amount of time or in a given amount which is usually a fortnight or a month.
+Then on one extreme you have ratiofree trackers without any seeding requirements (SC), and on other where you have to seed for 2 weeks (IPT)

+Upload and ratio requirements vary in a similar way.
+Ratio requirement can be 0.65-1.05.